rackerlabs/rackspace-how-to/content/cloud-servers/installing-active-directory-on-windows-server-2012.md

     To select additional capabilities, click **Add Features**.

-6. Under **Select optional features**, select the check boxes next to the features that you want to install during the AD DS installation process and click **Next**.
+6. On the **Select features** screen, select the check boxes next to the features that you want to install during the AD DS installation process and click **Next**.